Skip to main content

 LED downlights are a good choice for ceiling illumination in most garage conversions.
 They can be easily integrated into the new ceiling structure.
 Adding additional sockets within the garage can also easily be done so it's worth thinking about what you plan on doing in your garage conversion when finished to ensure adequate plugs are accounted for.

-Heating-wise, plumbing in a suitably-sized radiator will be the most cost-effective solution for the majority of garage conversions.
+Heating-wise, plumbing in a suitably sized radiator will be the most cost-effective solution for the majority of garage conversions.
 Ventilation is another key issue.
-Openable windows, fitted with trickle vents, will be sufficient in most cases – but if you’re incorporating a bathroom or kitchen, you’ll need a powerful enough extractor fan to manage moisture build-up in your newly converted space.
+Openable windows, fitted with trickle vents, will be sufficient in most cases – but if you’re converting a garage to a kitchen or bathroom, you’ll need a powerful enough extractor fan to manage moisture build-up in your newly converted garage.

 garage conversion lighting